Table of Contents

 Be aware of the limits of your income

 Money is a resource.
 And like all resources used in satiating limitless and sometimes needless human wants, it is scarce, for scarcity is what confers value and thus utility.
-Though this last one is highly subjective.
+However, this last one is highly subjective.
 Thus, this scarcity dictates that money should be managed prudently and effectively to provide the highest utility values.

 Since they pay you in currency, which is money, it means that what they pay you is probably not enough to cover all the exposed parts of your financial anatomy.
 This, therefore, means that you must know how far you can stretch your income before it snaps and hit you right between the eyes in the form of debt.
 To avoid the embarrassment of debt, you must be able to prudently manage your money, ensuring that you exercise financial brevity for brevity is the soul of wit.
-Using your money correctly will have the world see you as a smart person indeed.
+Using your money correctly will make the world see you as a smart person indeed.

 Save whenever and wherever

-A lot of literature, both online and offline extoll the virtues of saving.
+A lot of literature, both online and offline extolls the virtues of saving.
 Saving refers to the act (you must do it, not just think about it) of setting aside some portion of your income to cover unprecedented outcomes, mostly negative, in the future or to accomplish a given task in the future.
 On the battle of whether you should save before or after, I do not know enough to actually form an opinion.
 Do as you see fit.

 Now, saving has been difficult even in the best of times, and now with the advent of Covid-19, the level of difficulty is far above the reach of most ordinary folks.
 This smacks true for us in Kenya, where inflation is in a hurry to reach its teens while wages, not in a hurry to catch up, are sticky flowing with the grace of bitumen.
 It barely moves and if it does you never see or feel it.